HAI Lab People

 Portrait of Elizabeth Eikey

-I am a tenure-track Assistant Professor in the Herbert Wertheim School of Public Health and Human Longevity Science as well as the Design Lab at UC San Diego.
-I received my PhD in Information Sciences and Technology from the Pennsylvania State University and completed my postdoctoral fellowship in Informatics at the Donald Bren School of Information and Computer Sciences and the Institute for Clinical & Translational Science at UC Irvine.
-I am the Assistant Director of the iSchool Inclusion Institute (i3) and the Director of the Mental Health in Design (MiD) Lab.
-My research broadly focuses on mental health, technology, and equity.
+Dr. Elizabeth Eikey is a tenure-track Assistant Professor in the Herbert Wertheim School of Public Health and Human Longevity Science as well as the Design Lab at UC San Diego.
+Dr. Eikey received her PhD in Information Sciences and Technology from the Pennsylvania State University and completed her postdoctoral fellowship in Informatics at the Donald Bren School of Information and Computer Sciences and the Institute for Clinical & Translational Science at UC Irvine.
+She is the Assistant Director of the iSchool Inclusion Institute (i3) and the Director of the Mental Health in Design (MiD) Lab.
+Her research broadly focuses on mental health, technology, and equity.

 email icon eeikey@health.ucsd.edu